MORE IN COMMON IN MUSIC

 Human Kind was recorded at the end of a collaborative concert held at the Union Chapel in London on Tuesday 2nd August 2016.
 With a huge line-up of solo artists, massed choral and orchestral forces, it was a truly extraordinary evening of music spanning genres and crossing borders.
 Artists included international stars from a huge variety of backgrounds: Cassidy Janson, star of Beautiful – The Carole King Musical, mezzo soprano Sarah Connolly, guitarist Mark Lettieri of multiple Grammy winners Snarky Puppy, pop chart-topper singer Sarah Jane Morris and Bengali folk star Saida Tani.
 The conductor was James Burton with the orchestra led by Britten Sinfonia principal Thomas Gould.
 Journalist, author and environmentalist George Monbiot premiered his collaboration with folk singer Ewan McClennan.
 The concert was hosted by legendary journalist and broadcaster Robin Lustig, former anchor of BBC Radio 4’s The World Tonight and an expert in international diplomacy with a deep belief in the unique power of music to transform lives.

 Since the concert, choirs and soloists from across the world have sent in their recording.
 They include Pihcintu, a choir combining refugees from Cambodia, China, Congo, El Salvador, Egypt, Kazakhstan, Kenya, Lebanon, Saudi Arabia, Somalia, Sudan, Uganda, Vietnam, West Indies, and Zambia, choirs from Vietnam, Northern Ireland, Scotland, India, Malaysia, the UK and USA.
 The video single also features guest soloists Cassidy Janson, Sarah Connolly, Jonathan Hoard, Saida Tani and nine members of Snarky Puppy.
-Human Kind will be released worldwide on Friday the 16th of June 2017, with all proceeds of online sales being donated to Musicians without Borders, Music Action International and Amnesty International.
+Human Kind was released worldwide on Friday the 16th of June 2017, with all proceeds of online sales being donated to Musicians without Borders, Music Action International and Amnesty International.